Audio bit depth: Quantization

-where b is the number of quantization bits and the result is measured in decibels (dB).
+where b is the number of quantization bits, and the result is measured in decibels (dB).

-Therefore, 16-bit digital audio found on CDs has a theoretical maximum SNR of 98 dB and professional 24-bit digital audio tops out as 146 dB.
-As of 2011, digital audio converter technology is limited to a SNR of about 123 dB (effectively 21-bits) because of real-world limitations in integrated circuit design.
+Therefore, 16-bit digital audio found on CDs has a theoretical maximum SNR of 98 dB, and professional 24-bit digital audio tops out as 146 dB.
+As of 2011, digital audio converter technology is limited to an SNR of about 123 dB (effectively 21 bits) because of real-world limitations in integrated circuit design.
 Still, this approximately matches the performance of the human auditory system.
 Multiple converters can be used to cover different ranges of the same signal, being combined to record a wider dynamic range in the long-term, while still being limited by the single converter's dynamic range in the short term, which is called dynamic range extension.

 Floating point

 The resolution of floating-point samples is less straightforward than integer samples because floating-point values are not evenly spaced.
 In floating-point representation, the space between any two adjacent values is in proportion to the value.
-This greatly increases the SNR compared to an integer system because the accuracy of a high-level signal will be the same as the accuracy of an identical signal at a lower level.

-The trade-off between floating point and integers is that the space between large floating-point values is greater than the space between large integer values of the same bit depth.
+The trade-off between floating-point and integer formats is that the space between large floating-point values is greater than the space between large integer values of the same bit depth.
 Rounding a large floating-point number results in a greater error than rounding a small floating-point number whereas rounding an integer number will always result in the same level of error.
-In other words, integers have round-off that is uniform, always rounding the LSB to 0 or 1, and floating point has SNR that is uniform, the quantization noise level is always of a certain proportion to the signal level.
-A floating-point noise floor will rise as the signal rises and fall as the signal falls, resulting in audible variance if the bit depth is low enough.
+In other words, integers have a round-off that is uniform, always rounding the LSB to 0 or 1, and the floating-point format has uniform SNR, the quantization noise level is always of a certain proportion to the signal level.
+A floating-point noise floor rises as the signal rises and falls as the signal falls, resulting in audible variance if the bit depth is low enough.